vesyrgy/group-81/report/report.md

 All of the scenarios in User Story 3 pertain to ghosts, which are automatically moved around.
 Because of this, it is not possible to test the moves using `game.move()` as before.
-Moreover,
+Moreover, Ghost itself is an abstract class, which means we would have to test the individual ghosts, thereby creating additional test cases.
+Furthermore, the Ghost classes do not have built-in methods to return the current square in the way that Player does.
+The situation is further complicated by the fact that the Ghosts move randomly